SEO

 The exact instructions are split between CMS and Manual Instructions.
 You end up with a G number which is your Measurement ID which uniquely identifies your website, blog or app.

 One of the most compelling features of Google Analytics 4 (GA4) is how engagement is measured.
-Instead of Bounce-Rate in Universal, GA4 measures engagement out of the box, thus giving feedback on which pages and which Traffic Aquistion sources offer the best engagement.
+Instead of Bounce-Rate in Universal, GA4 measures engagement out of the box, thus giving feedback on which pages and which Traffic Acquisition sources offer the best engagement.
 You can determine at a glance if your social media campaigns are effective.

 Google Analytics 4 makes it easier to discover actionable, privacy-safe insights from across the customer journey.
 GA4 works with or without cookies or identifiers, so you can learn about your customers even with gaps in your data.